-We were invited to lead the equivalent of half-day programmes at the Royal Institution (London) and Sage Gateshead (Newcastle) — in other words, concurrent programmes across two separate locations.
+Previously, we were invited to lead the equivalent of half-day programmes at the Royal Institution (London) and Sage Gateshead (Newcastle) — in other words, concurrent programmes across two separate locations.

 Feedback collected independently from participating schools indicated an overwhelmingly positive response.
 The UK Cabinet Office’s Director of Data Paul Maltby, commented: “An infectious energy at the RI… top session on cryptography.”